 Following this local phase, a diocesan Synodal synthesis was produced, a document containing what was shared and prayerfully discerned in the diocese as a whole.
 This document has been sent to the Bishops' Conference of England and Wales to be gathered with other diocesan submissions before the Synod of Bishops in Rome in 2023.

 The National Synthesis Team has been working on producing the National Synthesis Document: a report which reflects on syntheses received from dioceses throughout England and Wales, enabling the discernment of emerging themes from the listening process in parishes.

 A selection of questions, on the themes of Communion, Participation and Mission which were prepared can be found here.

-Via the links below we feature the suite of resources which parishes used for the local phase.
+Via the links below we feature the suite of resources that parishes used for the local phase.
 Further information about the Synod can be found on the websites of the Synod Office in Rome - www.synod.va/en.html in different languages and from the Catholic Bishops’ Conference of England & Wales - www.cbcew.org.uk/synodal-church/